Risk Management in Foreign Exchange Investing

 Hedging Against Liquidity Risk

-(i) Trading small sizes (note that stop-loss orders may not be triggered in extreme cases)
+(i) Trade small positions (note: stop-loss orders may not trigger in extreme cases)

 Hedging Against Political Risk